-The Foreign Office still advises against all unnecessary travel overseas, and are working around the clock to support British travellers who are finding difficulties getting back to the UK.
+The Foreign, Commonwealth & Development Office still advises against all unnecessary travel overseas to the majority of countries (exemptions to this can be found below), and are working around the clock to support British travellers who are finding difficulties getting back to the UK.
 If you are a permanent resident overseas, you should stay and follow the advice of the local authorities in the country you live in.

 If your travel it essential, it is your responsibility to make sure you check travel advice before travelling.
 Use the link above to check advice and sign up for email alerts.
 You should:

-This means when people enter the UK, they will be asked to supply their contact details and details of their accommodation, and to self-isolate in their accommodation for 14 days, other than those on a short list of exemptions.
+When people enter the UK from any of these countries, they will be asked to supply their contact details and details of their accommodation, and to self-isolate in their accommodation for 14 days.

 The FCDO has put in place travel corridors to a list of countries and territories with low infection rates that no longer pose an unacceptably high risk to British travellers, and are exempt from the advice above.